Australia’s longest-running play, The Ship That Never Was tells the dramatic and hilarious true story about the last Great Escape from Sarah Island.

 Contact us for information on winter performances (June to August).

-The play duration is approximately 1 hour and 15 minutes.
+The play duration is approximately one hour and 15 minutes.